[Watch the Video Below: The Hope of Easter]

 Fulfillment of the Feast of Firstfruits

-Just as Jesus fulfilled the sacrifice of Passover and the Feast of Unleavened Bread, He also fulfilled the Feast of Firstfruits when He rose from the grave and ascended to His Father.
-His ascension was a type of wave offering, and just as the firstfruits of the harvest were waved as an offering to the Lord, Jesus ascended to the Father as the firstfruits of the resurrection.
+This ascension on Sunday morning was a type of wave offering.
+Just as the firstfruits of the harvest were waved as an offering to the Lord, Jesus ascended to the Father as the firstfruits of the resurrection.

 1 Corinthians 15:20 But now is Christ risen from the dead, and become the firstfruits of them that slept.

-In addition to the wave offering at the Feast of Firstfruits a meat and drink offering was also required.
+In addition to the wave offering at the Feast of Firstfruits, a meat and drink offering was also required.

 Leviticus 23:12-13 And ye shall offer that day when ye wave the sheaf an he lamb without blemish of the first year for a burnt offering unto the LORD.
 And the meat offering thereof shall be two tenth deals of fine flour mingled with oil, an offering made by fire unto the LORD for a sweet savour: and the drink offering thereof shall be of wine, the fourth part of an hin.